api3dao/commons/src/eslint/README.md

 }
 ```

-The `--cache` parameter makes ESlint create a `.eslintcache` file in the root of the project.
+The `--cache` parameter makes ESLint create a `.eslintcache` file in the root of the project.
 This file should be put to
 `.gitignore`.

 ## Rules